baiyueh/PANINIpy/Documentation/Papers/population_clustering.rst

 --------------

 .. figure:: synthetic_networks_population_example.png
-    :alt: Example output showing the synthetic networks structure.
+    :alt: Nine sample networks from the specified synthetic population, with cluster labels.

-    Part of 2,000 Synthetic Networks with Cluster Labels.
-Each network is plotted with nodes colored light blue and labeled.
-The networks are arranged in a rectangular layout, with the title indicating the network number and its mode.
+    Nine sample networks from the specified synthetic population, with cluster labels.
+The index of the network sample and the mode it was generated from are indicated along with each sample.

 .. figure:: MDL_population_clusters_example.png
-    :alt: Example output showing the MDL population clustering results for synthetic networks.
+    :alt: MDL population clustering result.

-    MDL Population Clustering Results for Synthetic Networks.
-Each cluster is represented by a subplot, with nodes colored light blue.
-The title of each subplot includes the cluster number and the number of networks in that cluster.
-The overall title indicates the total number of synthetic networks and the inverse compression ratio (L).
+MDL population clustering result.
+The optimal mode configuration inferred by the run_sims() method for discontiguous network population clustering is shown along with the number of clusters in each network.
+The inverse compression ratio of this clustering is displayed above the figure.

 Paper source
 ====